My Journey to Making Money Online

-Becoming good at something takes a lot of blood, sweat and tears, which is one of the reasons why I recommend that you only pursue the things you are passionate about.
+Becoming good at something takes a lot of blood, sweat and tears, which is one of the reasons why you should only pursue what you are passionate or interested in.

-Most people tell me they don’t know what their passion is.
-Is this the real problem?
-I think the core issue here is being afraid of missing out.
+Most people tell me they don’t know what their passion is, but this isn’t the problem.
+The problem is being afraid of missing out.

-We all have many passions, and we don’t want any of them to slip away.
+Everyone has many passions and interests, and we don’t want them to slip away.

-Pick one passion and give it all of your focus.
-You can always work on the others later when you’ve made your current endeavor successful.
+Pick one passion and give it all of your attention.

-If you try to make them all work, you will most likely fail.
-I’m not saying that it’s impossible, just improbable.
+If you try to make them all work, you will fail.
+It’s not impossible, just improbable.

 $8,000 Up in Flames

-Back in 2006, I was still playing poker and enjoying it for the most part.
-But I had an itch to do something else.
-It started to dawn on me that I didn’t want to keep playing poker for the rest of my life.
+Back in 2006, I was still playing poker.
+I enjoyed it, but I had an itch to do something else.
+I realized that I didn’t want to keep playing online poker for the rest of my life.

 The mentoring program lasted for about 6 months and cost me $8,000.
-There were a lot of unanswered questions during this period.
-It might have been bad coaching, or just me neglecting to ask the right questions.
-Either way, it’s in the past and something I don’t regret, even though it cost me a lot of money.
+There were a lot of unanswered questions during this time.

 What happened was I built up a website, wrote a pretty fluffy e-book and wrote a salespage.
 I never gave it a chance.
 I just deleted the whole thing within a few months.
 I was confused and had no idea what to do.